Sweet, Sweet T&T!

 Pricing

-Included in Price: All scheduled and stated flights between islands and internal boat charges between islands; local taxes; airport departure taxes; all accommodations; pre-arranged food; bottled water with meals and on birding outings; transport to and from destinations on all islands; park admission fees; guide fees; gratuities; and hotel and restaurant service charges.
+Included in Price: All scheduled and stated flights between islands and internal boat charges between islands; local taxes; airport departure taxes; all accommodations; pre-arranged food; drinking water with meals and on birding outings; transport to and from destinations on all islands; park admission fees; guide fees; gratuities; and hotel and restaurant service charges.

 Not Included in Price: Your international flights; any regional flights after the tour has finished - should you wish to return home from a different island to that on which the tour finishes; extra charges incurred for overweight or additional pieces of luggage on international or regional flights; VAT; travel insurance; laundering services; drinks.